 The Strategic Partnership for Marine Spatial Planning (SP-MSP) is a cooperation that addresses current issues in the emerging field of marine / maritime spatial planning (MSP).
 The project involves partners from research and administrative organisations, as well as experts on MSP.
 The overall aim is to reach a common understanding and transdisciplinary approaches on a transnational level for higher education.

 The project wants to develop a common European education agenda exemplified for the north Atlantic, North Sea and Baltic Sea region.
 At the same time, we aim to promote transnational cooperation in MSP education.
+SP-MSP is currently seeking input via an online survey to shape to meet education and training needs from MSP practitoners.

 Marine spatial planning challenge 2050 sessions